The Tapping Evidence Base

 Okyay, E., Ucar, T. · Archives of Psychiatric Nursing · 2023

 In plain English.
 159 pregnant women in Turkey who had previously lost a pregnancy were split into three groups: tapping, listening to music, or no special support.
 Both the tapping group and the music group ended up doing better on measures of psychological growth and well-being, and had lower stress-hormone (cortisol) levels, than the group that got neither.
-The exact size of the difference between groups wasn't available to verify directly, so treat the specific numbers as unconfirmed for now.

 What they found